ccrma/chuck-website/chugl/doc/tutorial.md

 ![](images/threejs-scenegraph.svg)

-The above image shows an example scenegraph for [three.js](https://threejs.org/manual/#en/fundamentals) a 3D graphics library for the web.
+The above image shows an example scenegraph for [three.js](https://threejs.org/manual/#en/fundamentals), a 3D graphics library for the web.

-Scene Graphs are a datastructure for organizing 3D objects in parent-child hierarchies.
-A Scene Graph in ChuGL is composed of GGen's, which are the base class for anything with a *transform,* i.e. exists in 3-dimensional space.
+Scene Graphs are a data-structure for organizing 3D objects in parent-child hierarchies.
+A Scene Graph in ChuGL is composed of GGen's, which are the base class for anything with a *transform,* i.e. anything that exists in 3-dimensional space.
 Transforms consist of 3 parts:

 1. Position: a vec3 describing x,y,z coordinates in local space
 2. Rotation: a vec3 describing rotation along the x,y,z axis in local space